dgandiaga/stcoordconvnets/README.md

 docker-compose up  jupyter
 ```

 It copies the source code and the results and models to the docker container in order to analyze them through jupyter.
-It mounts a volume on folder "jupyter" and maps it to "work/jupyter" in the container so you can persist your modifications in your host if you decide to make some changes in the analysis notebook.
-It may require to grant permissions so the docker container can write in the original folder.
+It mounts a volume on folder *jupyter* and maps it to *work/jupyter* in the container so you can persist your modifications in your host if you decide to make some changes in the analysis notebook.
+It may require you to grant permissions so the docker container can write in the original folder.

 The analytics notebook route in the container is **work/jupyter/result_analysis.ipynb**
 There you'll see: